 - The City has established boundary agreements with most neighboring municipalities.
 This is a very good practice that allows for orderly growth and clear demarcation of municipal limits.
-Some of these boundary agreements will need to be updated in the next decade. - Boundary agreement with Millbrook and Joliet should be considered. - To the south there are no municipalities within one and a half miles.
+Some of these boundary agreements will need to be updated in the next decade.
+A boundary agreement with Millbrook and Joliet should be considered. - To the south there are no municipalities within one and a half miles.
 The planning area at this location should remain at the full one and half miles currently shown.
 In some places the planning area can extend beyond the current designation. - Some of the City's planning area extends beyond one and a half miles.
 This is okay, but its comprehensive plan and territorial jurisdiction can only extend one and a half miles. - Given current slow growth patterns, it is not likely that the City will grow to the south in the near future.
 This growth may be slowed by the Fox River/Illinois River watersheds ridge line.

 - The City should consider a policy that focuses on encouraging development that utilizes existing sanitary and water main lines before extending these lines until such time when growth accelerates.
 This policy would decrease incremental or per capita costs associated with water and sanitary service.
 Encouraging infill development also can help to reduce other municipal operating costs on a per capita basis. - The City should consider annexing areas that are surrounded by the City and are fewer than 60 acres. - The water supply system and sanitary system plans need to be updated.
-The updates should be done in a collaborative manner and use a realistic evaluation of growth potential for the next ten to twenty years. - The City should exercise more development control over new development in Kendall County that falls within the City's extraterritorial jurisdiction.
-This could be done either by working with Kendall County to annex developments or ensure that development standards for Kendall County subdivisions within Yorkville's extraterritorial jurisdiction are consistent with those of the United City of Yorkville.
+The updates should be done in a collaborative manner with a realistic evaluation of potential growth for the next ten to twenty years. - The City should exercise development control over new development in Kendall County that falls within the City's extraterritorial jurisdiction.
+This could be done by working with the County to annex such subdivision developments or ensure that Yorkville's development standards are considered and implemented.